Balanced portfolios can protect you from risk

 Correlation is a big reason why wealthy investors will pay such high fees for hedge funds.
 They’re not necessarily looking for massive returns from these funds; they’re looking for returns that are uncorrelated from things like the US stock market, where they’re likely to have plenty of money invested already.

-So, to sum up, building a so-called diversified or balanced portfolio minimises your risk of losses compared to potential returns. 💪🏼
+So, to sum up, building a so-called diversified or balanced portfolio can lower your risk of losses compared to potential returns. 💪🏼

 Stay tuned for Chapter 2, when we’ll run through a few examples of balanced portfolios selected by real-world investors.